Preventive and mild curative interventions

 Identifying and supporting students with learning support needs

-In all schools, teachers identify students who need executive function support.
+In all schools, teachers identify students who need support with executive functions.
 Teachers have various interventions available to promote learning to learn, such as teaching flexibility, time management and planning.

 Identifying, differentiating and supporting students with support needs for appropriate reading instruction